Our mission is to provide inspiring and uplifting quality music supporting Sunday services and other programs and events at Unity Spiritual Center.

-Jerry studied piano at the Cleveland Institute of Music and provided music for the Rocky River Drive Baptist Church, and Shaker Square United Hungarian Baptist Church while in High School.
-He earned a bachelor’s degree in pipe organ from Baldwin Wallace College and worked as a professional musician for 11 years in the late 60’s and early ’70s in clubs and restaurants in Cleveland and throughout Northeast Ohio.
-During that time, he did freelance recording in the area and provided all the music for the Showboat Theatre in Cleveland.
+Jerry studied piano at the Cleveland Institute of Music and provided music for the Rocky River Drive Baptist Church and Shaker Square United Hungarian Baptist Church while in High School.
+He earned a bachelor’s degree in pipe organ from Baldwin Wallace College and worked as a professional musician for 11 years in the late 60s and early 70s in clubs and restaurants in Cleveland and throughout Northeast Ohio.
+In addition, he did freelance recording in the area and provided all the music for the Showboat Theatre in Cleveland during that time.
 He also played the weekly chapel services at the Cleveland Clinic for 20 years.

-Jerry has been providing music for services, events, weddings, and special programs at USC for 60 years.
+Jerry has provided music for services, events, weddings, and special programs at USC for 60 years.
 We joined together as a church family to celebrate Jerry’s 60 years of service to Unity Spiritual Center on Saturday, June 26, 2021.
 Throughout his long tenure, he has also served as treasurer on the board of trustees and was involved during the initial planning of the current location in Westlake.
 Jerry loves making music with the other talented performers at USC and accompanying the USC Choir.
-His main joy is simply to offer musical support wherever he is needed.
+However, his main joy is simply to offer musical support wherever needed.

 Mell Csicsila, Percussionist

 Mell has been a dynamic presence on the Cleveland musical scene for more than 20 years.
-A native of Northeast Ohio, he frequently can be heard performing as a first-call percussionist at Cleveland's Playhouse Square and with professional orchestras and ensembles across the region.
-Mell has backed several contemporary artists, including Johnny Mathis, Aretha Franklin, Tony Bennett, the Moody Blues, Yes, and has supported the national tours of more than 30 Broadway musicals, including Wicked, The Producers, Newsies, and Mary Poppins, in Cleveland and theaters across the United States.
+A native of Northeast Ohio, he can frequently be heard performing as a first-call percussionist at Cleveland’s Playhouse Square and with professional orchestras and ensembles.
+In addition, Mell has backed several contemporary artists, including Johnny Mathis, Aretha Franklin, Tony Bennett, the Moody Blues, Yes, and has supported the national tours of more than 30 Broadway musicals, including Wicked, The Producers, Newsies, and Mary Poppins, in Cleveland and theaters across the United States.
 He has been performing at USC since 1996.
-He enjoys being part of the devoted and talented team, he says, that works for such a supportive and energetic congregation.
+He says he enjoys being part of the devoted and talented team that works for such a supportive and energetic congregation.

 Jon Csicsila, Percussionist

 Jon is a freelance musician from Cleveland, Ohio.
-He has been featured on several released recordings and has performed live with a variety of performers and groups.
+He has been featured on several released recordings and has performed live with various performers and groups.
 Currently, he is a member of the Chicago group The Chamber Strings, which is preparing to record its long-awaited third album.

 Eric is a singer, actor, director, producer, and graphic and video designer who lives on the West Side of Cleveland with his girlfriend Sarah, his two cats, Gizmo and Rory, and his three-legged puppy, Charlie.
-Over the last 10 years, Eric has participated in more than 85 productions presented at more than 20 different theaters in the Northeast Ohio region.
-He founded the Cleveland Stage Alliance and dedicates much of his time to serving as its webmaster.
-When not performing, Eric makes a living selling clothing at Men's Wearhouse in Strongsville.
+Over the last ten years, Eric has participated in more than 85 productions presented at more than 20 different theaters in the Northeast Ohio region.
+In addition, he founded the Cleveland Stage Alliance and dedicates much of his time to serving as its webmaster.
 He is an Actors’ Equity Association (AEA) Membership Candidate.

 Roberta has been singing onstage since her ballet teacher realized that she was a far better singer than she was a dancer.
-She appeared in her first play, "The Ransom of Red Chief," in sixth grade.
-Her first role in a musical was that of Ado Annie, in a high school production of Oklahoma.
-In college, she sang (and played) at the 9:30 Sunday night guitar mass.
+In sixth grade, she appeared in her first play, “The Ransom of Red Chief,” Her first role in a musical was that of Ado Annie, in a high school production of Oklahoma.
+She sang (and played) at the 9:30 Sunday night guitar mass in college.
 She served as a cantor at St. Angeles in Fairview Park.
 Roberta has appeared at Huntington Playhouse, Beck Center, Clague Playhouse, and Near West Theatre.
 She has been performing for more than 50 years.
 Roberta began singing at Unity in 1995 and became a regular singer for Unity Church of the Crossroads, where she sang twice a month for almost 20 years.
 She began performing at USC in 1999 and appreciates being accompanied by the talented musicians of the music team at USC.
 Her greatest pleasure, she says, comes from singing to inspire.